 8 Conclusions

 8.3 Conclusion for KI#3 UE-Satellite-UE Communication

 SA2 starts normative work with both UL CL/L-PSA UPF and AGW deployed on satellite first.
 Whether SA2 can start normative work with only UL CL/L-PSA UPF on board depends on SA3-LI feedback.

-The following limitations apply in this release for normative work:
+8.3.x UEs using the same satellite with regenerative-based satellite access

+With the assumption that two satellites of some NGSO satellite constellations may not connect to each other all the time, it should be considered how network can perform the determination on whether the UE-SAT-UE communication can be enabled during the IMS call setup or can continue during/after UE handover.
+However, current solutions with the above assumption are not mature enough to support the determination and corresponding procedures, thus the following limitations apply in this release for normative work, the extension to support of UE-Satellite-UE communication when UEs are under different satellites can be discussed in future releases:

 Two UEs are under the same satellites.